qiaosiyi/iptable_snapshot/README.md

 # iptable_snapshot
-the real flow entry in real routers
+A set of ip table flow entries in a AS core router

+snapshot TIME: 1 Jan 2019

 * Data Format